ltb-project/ppm/INSTALL.md

 directory.

 Adapt the Makefile command to indicate:
-OLDAP_SOURCES : should point to OpenLDAP source directory
+LDAP_SRC: path to OpenLDAP source directory
+LDAP_BUILD: (optionally) path to OpenLDAP object files (same as above if undefined)
 CONFIG: where the ppm.example file will finally stand
         note: ppm configuration now lies into pwdCheckModuleArg password policy attribute provided example file is only helpful as an example or for testing